 The first entire was so interesting that the author started looking for others that showed evidence of going overland from Suez to Alexandria.
 He was fortunate in locating the basis for this article out of the same correspondence as the first.
 It is a letter from a man in India to his brother in England and its marks are; obverse: MS "pr steamer via Bombay, Egypt and Marseille", MS rate of 3/8-1/2", in rad framed "Indes Alexandria, 27 Mars 1839".
-"It is this C. D. S. that makes this entire more interesting than the one described in the earaier article and which we will talk further about later in this story).
+It is this C. D. S. that makes this entire more interesting than the one described in the earaier article and which we will talk further about later in this story).
 Reverse: red framed "Calcutta Steam Letter", black framed "British Foreign", blue Paris transit C. D. S. with the date April 16, 1839, and a London arrival C. D. S. of April 18, 1839.

 Total transit time, Calcutta to London (February 11th - April 18th) was 66 days.
 Waghorn's average (Sidebottom) transit time from Calcutta to London during 1839 was 62 days.
 As with the entire discussed in the previous article, this one also arrived in London on the same day as a Known Wagharn.
 Sidebottom lists a letter dispatched from Calcutta on February 2, 1839 arriving in London 75 days later.
 Arithmetic tells us that the arrival date is the same April 18th as this entire.
-Logic tells us that the Waghorn letter, though it was mailed earlier, suffered a wait somewhere for transport and the author's caught up with it and they went on together, Oh well, just more food for thought 1 as French Alexandria, type XIII with only one recorded, dated September 7.
+Logic tells us that the Wagharn letter, though it was mailed earlier, suffered a wait somewhere for transport and the author's caught up with it and they went on together, Oh well, just more food for thought!

+NOW, let's get back to the "Indes Alexandria" .C.
+D. S. It's listed by the Egyptian Study Circle as French Alexandria, type XIII with only one recorded, dated September 7.
 1839.
 While it is a very scarce mark, it's not that scarce.
 Salles points out that it was used, by a mutual postal convention, only on mail from India to Great Britain, via Alexandria and France with the latter portion of the journey on a French Packet boat.
 Its use was limited to seven months during 1839 and there are only eight different dates of usage known (again, according to Salles).
 These dates are March 27, April 27, May 13, June 7, June 17, August 7, August 15 and September 7.
 So, the described entire is a FIRST DAY - of known usage of this C. D. S.